Evaluating Your Own Work

 Suppose you’re working on the first chapter or two of a romance.
 You have a situation and some characters in mind and you know that you need to have a happy ending because romance.
+That’s a basic framework, and so far, so good.

-But how do you know that anything that comes between is any good?
 You have to develop your own critical framework.
 What is your theory of literature?
 How does fiction work?
 What makes it successful?
 What does successful even mean?
 How is this different from what makes it good?

 You already have at least part of this framework in place because you make certain assumptions about the books you read and the projects you work on.
 Maybe an assumption you have about murder mysteries is the dead body needs to show up in the first chapter.